 A tax lien is a form of a passive collection action that the IRS can impose upon a taxpayer.
+It is a public document that alerts other creditors that back taxes are owed to the IRS and that the government has a legal right to property you own.
 This is a similar action all creditors can take with the purpose of securing interest in the money that is owed.
 When a federal tax lien is filed by the IRS, it attaches itself to your assets.
 Your assets include your home, your car, other property, bank accounts, and investment accounts.

 A tax lien is essentially a legal claim placed by a government entity against a truant or noncompliant taxpayer’s personal assets.
 The bill explains how much you owe.
 This means that a tax lien almost never comes out of thin air.
 Tax liens tend to be a last resort, and are only enforced after the government agency has repeatedly notified the taxpayer of an outstanding tax balance that has been ignored or is otherwise unpaid.

 We will work with you to determine the optimal solution for your specific situation.